 Is absorbed, not refracted, by grey stone.

 Although the poet was born in St Louis, Missouri, in 1888, he moved to England as a young man and remained here until his death in 1965.
 His ashes are buried in the churchyard of St Michael's Church, and there is a commemorative plaque in the church.
 With this heritage, there is an understandable enthusiasm for poetry in the village and we decided to form the East Coker Poetry Group.

-Meetings are entertaining, informal and sociable and have, until recently, been held either in the Skittle Alley, or the Apple Loft Restaurant, of the Helyar Arms, a 15th century village inn, a short stroll across the paddock from St Michael's Church.
-At present, the Helyar Arms is changing management and our venue will be announced on our website for each meeting as it is arranged.
+Meetings are entertaining, informal and sociable and are held either in the Skittle Alley, or the Apple Loft Restaurant, of the Helyar Arms, a 15th century village inn, a short stroll across the paddock from St Michael's Church.
 Membership is free and everyone is welcome, including visitors to the village.
 Our meetings regularly attract 20 - 30 poetry lovers.